cubed-dev/cubed/docs/index.md

-# Cubed: Scalable out-of-core array processing in Python
+# Cubed: Scalable array processing with bounded memory

 Cubed is a Python library for scalable out-of-core multi-dimensional array processing with bounded memory.